What is Computational Reprodicibility?

 - Using these two tools together allows capture of the ‘package’ level of your computational environment

-Getting started with venv
+Getting started with venvand pip

 - You can create, activate, and deactivate virtual environments using

-- You can installing packages in a virtual environment using
+venv - You can installing packages in a virtual environment using

-, and view installed packages withpip list
+pip install, and view installed packages withpip list - Python and

-create an directory on your computer that contains your virtual environment ( a seperate Python interpreter and library) - Activating and deactivating the virtual environment modifies the
+venvcreate an directory on your computer that contains your virtual environment ( a seperate Python interpreter and library) - Activating and deactivating the virtual environment modifies the

-environmental variables to add/remove the path to the directory containing the virtual environment.
+PATHandPYTHONPATHenvironmental variables to add/remove the path to the directory containing the virtual environment.

-to capture a computational environment
+Using venv and pip to capture a computational environment

 - Package versions can be specified by using the semantic versioning syntax (or, less commonly, the calendar versioning syntax).